WEC-Sim/WEC-Sim/docs/_include/pto.rst

 .. figure:: /_static/images/selectors.PNG
    :width: 500pt

-* Step 5: Go to Simulink Library Browser to access PTO-Sim Library.
+* Step 5: Go to Simulink Library Browser to access the PTO-Sim Library.

 .. figure:: /_static/images/pto_sim_hyd.PNG
    :width: 500pt

 * Step 6: By looking at the physical hydraulic PTO model as shown above, the user can simply drag and drop PTO-Sim library blocks.
-Piston, valves, and accumulator blocks are located under the Hydraulic block.
+Piston, valve, and accumulator blocks are located under the Hydraulic block.
 Rotary generator lookup table is under the Generator block.